clojuredocs/guides/articles/content.md

 layout: article
 ---

-## TOC
+## Listing of All Guides

-[Clojure Documentation](https://github.com/clojuredocs/cds) is organized as a number of guides, covering all kinds of topics.
+[CDS](https://github.com/clojuredocs/cds) is a categorized and manifold collection of guides for the Clojure language.